 Frequently Asked Questions

-You can always experiment with the dressing in this refreshing strawberry and walnut salad.
-You can make a combination of,
+You can always experiment with the dressing.
+Make a combination of

 - 1 tablespoon balsamic vinegar

 - ¼ teaspoon crushed black pepper